monjegroup/p7-dimer/README.md

 Description: This repository contains files used to perform analysis of dynamics and interactions involved in the formation of hepatitis C dimers in the presence of a lipid membrane.

-The resulting files are raw data files, which can then be used to perform statistical analysis of properties for reporting.
+Some of the resulting files are raw data files, which can then be used to perform statistical analysis of properties for reporting.
+Others have statistical evaluation already factored into the scripts.
+Please consider these files as templates - first read through to understand what each command does, then edit to fit your individual needs.

 Resulting publication:  Campbell, O., Dahhan, D., & Monje, V. (2025).
 Role of Lipids in Mediating Protein-Protein Interactions during Dimer Assembly.
-Unpublished.
+In preparation.